 This test uses x-rays and a special dye called contrast to make blood vessels show up on the images.

-This test is usually done in the radiology area in a hospital.
+This test is most often done in the radiology area in a hospital.
 You will lie on an x-ray table.
-You may ask for a sedative if you are anxious about the test.
+You may ask for medicine to help you relax (sedative) if you need it.

-- During the test, you will be hooked up to various devices so that your blood pressure, heart rate, and breathing can be monitored.
+- During the test, you will be hooked up to various devices that monitor your blood pressure, heart rate, and breathing.

 - The health care provider will shave and clean the groin area over an artery.
 A numbing medicine (anesthetic) is injected into the skin over an artery and a needle is inserted into an artery.

-- A thin flexible tube called a catheter is passed through the needle, into the artery, and up through the main vessels of the belly area until it is properly placed into a mesenteric artery.
+- A thin flexible tube called a catheter is passed through the needle.
+It is moved into the artery, and up through the main vessels of the belly area until it is properly placed into a mesenteric artery.
 The doctor uses x-rays as a guide.
 The doctor can see live images of the area on a TV-like monitor.

 - Contrast dye is injected through this tube to see if there are any problems with the blood vessels.
 X-ray images are taken of the artery.